 For general questions about Financial Aid, please visit cravencc.financialaidtv.com

 - Scholarships established by private contributions from individuals, business organizations, and clubs provide aid to students who meet specific donor criteria.
-Students interested in scholarships should contact the Financial Aid Office for appropriate applications and deadlines.
+Students interested in scholarships should go to our scholarships page.

 In general, a student is eligible to apply for financial assistance if the following requirements are met: